AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 X'Component_Size    		      Warn     		     Warning in pedantic mode S'Compose	    		      No
 A'Constrained			      Yes
+S'Copy_Sign	    		      Yes
-S'Copy_Sign	    		      Yes		     Possibly limited at first E'Count				      No		     No tasking
+E'Count				      No		     No tasking
 S'Definite	    		      Yes
-S'Delta				      ?
+S'Delta				      Yes
+S'Denorm	    		      Yes
-S'Denorm	    		      Yes		     Not supported at the moment S'Digits	    		      Yes
+S'Digits	    		      Yes
 S'Exponent	    		      No
 S'External_Tag			      No	             No tagged types